wastore/blobfuse-go/Readme.md

 Install bazil/fuse using:
 go get bazil.org/fuse

-Clone this repository and build the files in main package Run as:
+Clone this repository and build the files in main package using go build Run as:
 /loopback loopbackpath mountpath